 Sexting is legal in California if it is done between consenting adults.
 This includes adults sending each other:

-- explicit/obscene images or photos, and
+- explicit / obscene matter or photos, and

 - sexually suggestive messages.